 In your opinion: Which trends will change the future of business for good?

-I’m not an in depth researcher nor an oracle, so I don’t think my opinion on that will be very helpful for anyone.
+I’m not an in-depth researcher nor an oracle, so I don’t think my opinion on that will be very helpful for anyone.
 But I think an important principle nowadays for preparing for the future is to not lock oneself into one single thing so much that you are not able anymore to adapt to changing circumstances or spot huge opportunities that one could jump on.
 This is especially hard when building a startup of course, but quite essential if you don’t want to “miss the wave”.

 Which are your future work challenges?

 As information load and speed of change increase, taking decisions gets increasingly difficult; new decision support systems will be needed.
-A big challenge for the organisations I work in will be analogous to what I said above about people – they need to be able to be set up so flexibly, that they can quickly react to changing market conditions and trends
+A big challenge for the organizations I work in will be analogous to what I said above about people – they need to be able to be set up so flexibly, that they can quickly react to changing market conditions and trends

 Coming to an end: What is the best advice you can give to people that are interested in taking a career in your industry?